tpkelly/novice-faqs/playing/macros.md

 ![Raise out of range](../img/Raise.png)

 To use your macro, you can either right-click and Execute in the macro menu, or you can drag it onto your hotbar and use it like a normal ability.

+#### Watch out for latency

+With all that said, you want to be careful about when you use macros.
+They are slower to use than normal abilities and may not always execute in full if the server latency is bad enough that the first action didn't register as triggered.

+Using a macro will also cancel the use of any other macros, so they can't be "stacked".

+You should avoid using macros for a combo of battle actions, as one in the middle may not trigger properly.
+Combat situations also come with higher levels of network activity, so server latency can get worse.

+Using macros is a careful balancing trick, and will take some time to get experienced with.
+When in doubt about your macros, ask in the novice network!